Part II Invest

 It takes a great deal of work, thinking and time.
 That’s what the managed funds are for.

-Managed funds are offered by financial companies, like First Metro Asset Management Inc (FAMI) or AXA Philippines through its investment-linked policy, that pool money from investors like you, trade securities on your behalf, and expertly takes care of the day-to-day management to maximize returns.
+Managed funds are offered by financial companies that pool money from investors like you, trade securities on your behalf, and expertly takes care of the day-to-day management to maximize returns.

 In the process, you will be freed from having to do the huge task of watching over your investments.
 Of course, it is important that you know what the fund’s objectives are, the sort of assets it is acquiring, its time horizon and historical performance.